praetorian-inc/aws-labs/LAB_1_Labmda_Privesc_via_bad_NotAction/Readme.md

 3. Using dave's credentials, create the lambda function using the `discovered_role_with_iam_privs` role ./kingme.sh

+4. Once you are king (IAM boss), you can give yourself S3 Full Access privileges.
+Then you can list buckets.
+You will need to [change the bucket IAM policy](https://aws.amazon.com/blogs/security/how-to-restrict-amazon-s3-bucket-access-to-a-specific-iam-role/) to grant yourself access to the bucket.

 ## Part II: Fixing the Problem (WIP)